Publish to OPPO Mini Games

-Download OPPO Mini Game Debugger [cn] and install it on your Android device (Android Phone 6.0 or above is recommended)
+Download OPPO Mini Game Debugger [cn] and install it on your OPPO phone (Android 6.0 or above is recommended).

 Use Cocos Creator to open the project that needs to be released.
-Select OPPO Mini Game in the Platform dropdown of the Build... panel.
+Open the Build panel from the Menu bar -> Project, select OPPO Mini Game in the Platform dropdown.

 The specific filling rules for the relevant parameter configuration are as follows:

 Set the compression type of the main package, please refer to the built-in Asset Bundle —